On this blog, I will introduce you to must-try Top 5 Street Food dishes in Japan that can be found all year-round.

 If your reason to visit Japan is food, Journey to the East offers a number of Food Tours exploring whole range from excellent street food, modern fusion food and right through to gourmet dining at Michelin-starred restaurants.

-Each of our 2021 and 2022 Japan Food Tour itinerary is regionally specific, allowing you to appreciate the depth of the local food culture.
+Each of our Japan Food Tour itineraries is regionally specific, allowing you to appreciate the depth of the local food culture.
 The food trips also focus on seasonal variety.
 Through our expert knowledge and special connections, you will visit a selection of producers and interact with locals.
 All of these tours are carefully balanced for you to discover the Japanese culture, history, spectacular scenery and unexpected special encounters in Japan.